jerinea/news-app/README.md

 This project uses XCode configruation settings file to keep the configruations such as api base url and api key.
 Struct `Environment` is used for accessing the configurations.
 * `Debug.xcconfig` - Keep development/test configruations
-* `Release.xcconfig` - Keep development/test configruations
+* `Release.xcconfig` - Keep production configruations

 ### Network ###